-In addition, the following data will be forwarded to the FMX, Filmakademie Baden-Württemberg, Animationsinstitut, Akademiehof 10, 71638 Ludwigsburg as part of the conference: Title, title, first name, last name, company, country
+In addition, the following data will be forwarded to the FMX, Filmakademie Baden-Württemberg, Animationsinstitut, Akademiehof 10, 71638 Ludwigsburg as part of the conference: Title, title, first name, last name, e-mail-address, company, country

 The legal basis for processing your data is the performance of the contract entered into with you (Art.
 6 (1) sentence 1 (b) GDPR) and our legitimate interest in performance of the purpose of the APD (Art.
 6 (1) sentence 1 (f) GDPR).

 In addition, you have the possibility of uploading a photograph of yourself for the APD catalogue.